Lymphoma-IDIPHISA/Two-step-classifier/README.md

 ## Usage
 This script is made for running in R with a mutational table as the example.txt file.

-The columns and the rows represent the genes and the samples, respectively.
+The columns and rows represent genes and samples, respectively.
 1 indicates mutated or translocated gene in the sample and 0 indicates non-mutated or non-translocated gene.

 ## References